Studying at INTO Manchester

 For many international students, being responsible for their own learning is one of the hardest challenges they’ll face.
 Your INTO pathway course will help you build your independent learning skills, teach you how to reference sources and structure your academic essays, and give you with constructive feedback to help you be the best you can be.

 5 tips to enjoy your first week studying abroad

 Feedback on progress

 Feedback on your progress Your progress will be monitored throughout the programme.
-International Year One, International Foundation and Pre-Master's students receive two reports – one in Semester One and one after the end of semester exams in Semester Two.
+International Year One, International Foundation and Master's Preparation students receive two reports – one in Semester One and one after the end of semester exams in Semester Two.
 You'll have the opportunity to meet with your tutors once a week during your programme.
 You'll also have two academic reviews with your personal tutor to see how you're getting on and to discuss if you're on track to achieve the grades you need to progress.

 Attendance at INTO Manchester

 Your attendance during your INTO programme You are expected to attend all timetabled classes, be aware of any changes to your class time or room and attend any other events set by INTO, such as extra classes.
 If you know that you will miss a class due to illness or another reason, you should contact your INTO Centre to let them know.
 We encourage you to be actively involved in every part of your studies by preparing in advance for your lessons, asking and answering questions in class and working with your classmates.

 The timetables are created in centre by the Programme Managers and the Academic Support Team.
 Your modules will be selected for you once you get to the INTO Centre, however this very much depends on the progression options that you've chosen beforehand.
 You'll receive a hard copy of your timetable before you begin the first lessons on your chosen programme.
 The timetable should be the same during the year but there are sometimes changes in Semester Two.